Eczema often appears as a bumpy, itchy rash.

 Credit: Pan Xunbin | ShutterStock

-Eczema, also referred to as dermatitis, is an inflammation of the skin characterized by reddening, swelling, bumps and crusting, followed by thickening and scaling, according to Dr. Jackie Suver, a dermatologist who practices in Maryland.
+Eczema is an inflammation of the skin characterized by reddening, swelling, bumps and crusting, followed by thickening and scaling.
+It is also referred to as dermatitis.

 Eczema affects up to 15 million Americans, according to the Cleveland Clinic.
 Most of them are infants and children.
 Ten percent to 20 percent of all infants have eczema, according to the National Institutes of Health.
 However, nearly half outgrow the condition.